 (b) where the amount so determined exceeds the amount so stated — to pay the amount determined in accordance with the contract as if the annual percentage rate were the rate which, when applied to the unpaid balance of the amount financed, yields an amount equal to the amount so stated.

-81. Assignment of rights by credit provider
+81. Credit provider etc., assignment of rights by

 (1) A person —